 Managing the workforce through operational change

-This workshop will focus on how novel operational ideas can be fostered, assessed, supported and amplified across the business.
+This workshop will focus on how novel operational ideas can be fostered, assessed, supported and amplified across the delivery industry and within logistics businesses.

 This workshop will provide strategies for linking the ethical case for investing in sustainability with a business case that highlights operational benefits.